Redact Audio: Bleep or Mute Sensitive Speech, Free

 Does it work offline? +

 Yes.
-After the page loads once, disconnect your internet and keep working — transcribing, flagging, redacting, and exporting all happen locally, and nothing is ever sent anywhere.
+After the page loads once, disconnect your internet and keep working: transcribing, flagging, redacting, and exporting all still happen normally.

 What's the difference between bleep and mute? +